 - Use this advising appointment to: (re)establish a relationship with your academic advisor, review your enrollment plan for the term you intend to return, and review your degree completion plan.

-4. The SoHE academic advisor will forward the Readmission Form, supporting documentation, and enrollment plan to the Assistant Dean for Academic Affairs for review.
-The dean may choose to consult with the student’s previous academic department, Undergraduate Program Council and/or the student to make a decision.
-When a readmission decision has been made, the assistant dean will contact the student in writing.
+The Human Ecology academic advisor will forward the Readmission Form, supporting documentation, and enrollment plan to Human Ecology Academic Deans’ Services for review.
+An Academic Dean may choose to meet with students and establish enrollment expectations prior to a readmission decision.
+Students will be notified by writing of readmission decisions.
 Students who are granted permission for re-entry will be readmitted on strict academic probation to the School of Human Ecology.

-It is the student's responsibility to be aware of any rules or regulations that could potentially impose additional financial responsibilities as a result of attempting to complete two degrees simultaneously.
+Students are responsible for any rules or regulations that could potentially impose additional financial responsibilities as a result of pursuing dual degrees.
 Please note that some campus schools and colleges do not permit dual degrees for their students, thus preventing Human Ecology degree combinations with degrees in these schools and colleges.
-Students wishing to earn two undergraduate degrees must follow these academic policies:

 Residency Requirement

-The university requires that the last 30 credits be earned in residence at UW–Madison for students to be recommended for a degree, unless the student's major program requires completion of the degree at a cooperative institution.
-Permission of the assistant dean of academic affairs must be secured in advance to take any portion of the senior year at another institution or by correspondence.
-Students should initiate permission through their SoHE academic advisor.
+The university requires that the last 30 credits be earned in residence at UW–Madison for students to be recommended for a degree unless the student's major program requires completion of the degree at a cooperative institution.
+Students in their senior year must meet with their academic advisor and Deans’ Services to secure permission before taking any degree-required credits (including elective credits and credits and non-UW–Madison approved/not affiliated study abroad programs) at another institution.

 Credit Overload